-DNV Climate Change Services AS (DNV) has performed a validation of the "BRASCARBON Methane Recovery Project BCA-BRA-10", located in the Mato Grosso do Sul State, Brazil.
+DNV Climate Change Services AS (DNV) has performed a validation of the "BRASCARBON Methane Recovery Project BCA-BRA-13", located in the Mato Grosso do Sul State, Brazil.
 The validation was performed on the basis of UNFCCC criteria for CDM project activities and relevant Brazilian criteria, as well as criteria given to provide for consistent project operations, monitoring and reporting.

 The project participant is Brascarbon Consultoria, Projetos e Representação S/A of Brazil and Luso Carbon Fund - Fundo Especial de Investimento Fechado.
-The host Party Brazil and Annex I Party Portugal meet all relevant participation requirements of CDM project activity.
+The host Party Brazil and Annex I Party Portugal meet all relevant participation requirements of CDM project activity and has provided written approval of voluntary participation in the project.